flowkey/UIKit-cross-platform/docs/CONTRIBUTING.md

 We invite you to actively participate in discussions in our [Github Issues](https://github.com/flowkey/UIKit-cross-platform/issues) and [Slack](https://uikit-cross-platform.slack.com).

+### Code of Conduct
+This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to uikit@flowkey.com.

 ## Issues

 To report a bug, you can use [this template](https://github.com/flowkey/UIKit-cross-platform/issues/new?template=bug.md).